dikshadamahe/Aegis-Vault/README.md

 6. Visit `http://localhost:3000` in your browser.
 Sign up or seed data via the included API utilities to explore the dashboard.

 > Tip: If you switch package managers, delete the existing lockfile and regenerate it to avoid dependency drift.

-## Crypto Note

-For client-side encryption, this project uses libsodium-wrappers.
-A Master Encryption Key is derived from the user's password and a unique salt using crypto_pwhash (Argon2id).
-This key is then used for a robust envelope encryption scheme with crypto_secretbox (XChaCha20-Poly1305) to secure each password item individually.

 ## License